Faculty

 69117 Heidelberg

-Jan Stievermann is Professor of the History of Christianity in North America at the University of Heidelberg.
-He has written on a broad range of topics in the fields of American religious history and American literature, including articles for Early American Literature and William and Mary Quarterly.
-His book Der Sündenfall der Nachahmung: Zum Problem der Mittelbarkeit im Werk Ralph Waldo Emersons (Schöningh, 2007; The Original Fall of Imitation: The Problem of Mediacy in the Works of R.W.E.) is a comprehensive study of the co-evolution of Emerson’s religious and aesthetic thought.
-Together with Reiner Smolinski, he published Cotton Mather and Biblia Americana–America’s First Bible Commentary (Mohr Siebeck & Baker Academic, 2010).
-He is currently at work on a book, tentatively titled “The Ethnic Fantastic,” that examines issues of spirituality in contemporary ethnic minority literatures.
-Concurrently, he leads a DFG-funded team transcribing and editing vol. 5 of Cotton Mather’s hitherto unpublished Biblia Americana, the first comprehensive Bible commentary produced in British North America.
-For the Biblia-project as a whole (10 vols.) he also serves as the executive editor.
+Jan Stievermann is Professor of the history of Christianity in North America at Heidelberg University and director of the Jonathan Edwards Center Germany.
+He has written books and essays on a broad range of topics in the fields of American religious history and American literature, including articles for Early American Literature and William and Mary Quarterly.
+His book Der Sündenfall der Nachahmung: Zum Problem der Mittelbarkeit im Werk Ralph Waldo Emersons (2007; The Original Fall of Imitation: The Problem of Mediacy in the Works of R.W.E.) is a comprehensive study of the co-evolution of Emerson’s religious and aesthetic thought.
+Together with Reiner Smolinski, he published Cotton Mather and Biblia Americana–America’s First Bible Commentary (2010).
+Most recently, he co-edited A Peculiar Mixture: German-Language Cultures and Identities in Eighteenth-Century North America (2013) and Religion and the Marketplace in the United States (2014).
+His edition of vol. 5 of Cotton Mather’s Biblia Americana and a book-length study of this hitherto unpublished Puritan bible commentary are forthcoming.
+For the Biblia-project as a whole (10 vols.) he also serves as the executive director.

 PD Dr. Martin Thunert